modal-labs/gpu-glossary/gpu-glossary/perf/roofline-model.md

 [Dennard scaling](https://en.wikipedia.org/wiki/Dennard_scaling), aka increasing clock speed at equal power, due primarily to the fixed leakage current of transistors, which posed power draw and heat dissipation problems.
-Increasing clock speed had previously buoyed general purpose, latency-oriented systems like CPUs, over special purpose hardware.
+Increasing clock speed had previously buoyed general-purpose, latency-oriented systems like CPUs, over special-purpose hardware.
 This slowdown was not accompanied by a slowdown in [Moore's Law](https://en.wikipedia.org/wiki/Moore%27s_law), aka increasing transistor count per chip.
 The architectural solution to an abundance of transistors but scarcity of power was hardware specialization: disaggregating